Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Other/religion.md

 ## Faction Elements

-You may also define a list of faction elements that is only applied when your custom religion is active.
+You can define a list of faction elements that is only applied when your custom religion is active.
 This is done by providing a simple JSON file located in your `LangMod/**/Data/` folder, named `religion_elements.json`.
 ```json
 {
     "cwl_spaghettigod": [